2. Development and Review

 (ii) The scheme is based on established provision at Aberystwyth and will not involve any adaptation of content or change of title.

-14. Institutes are responsible for maintaining accurate and current information on their courses.
-Guidance on how to publish information on courses is available through the Web Team pages.
-Information on courses is published here with detailed scheme structures by academic year here.
-Details on individual modules are indexed by academic year and by Department here.
-Guidance to Institutes on published course information is available through the document Getting your Course Online.
+14. Departments are responsible for maintaining accurate and current information on their courses.
+Guidance on how to publish information on courses is available through the Web Team pages: https://www.aber.ac.uk/en/is/it-services/web/courses/.
+Information on courses is published at https://courses.aber.ac.uk with detailed scheme structures by academic year at https://www.aber.ac.uk/en/study-schemes/ .
+Details on individual modules are indexed by academic year and by Department at https://www.aber.ac.uk/en/modules/.

 2.2 Module Approval

-1. The University’s Module Approval Process is overseen by the Quality Assurance Committee (QAC).
-Institute Learning & Teaching Committees (LTCs) are responsible for approving new and restructured modules, minor changes to modules and the suspension and withdrawal of modules.
-Proposals for new and restructured modules should be made on the Module Approval Form (MAF) and submitted to the relevant Institute for consideration.
-Proposals should be scrutinised by an independent academic member of staff; the assessor should complete the section at the end of the MAF before the module is considered by the LTC.
-Following approval by the LTC the Institute should upload the final version of the MAF to SharePoint and enter the module details on the Module Database.
+1. The University’s Module Approval Process is overseen by the Academic Board.
+Faculties are responsible for approving new and restructured modules, minor changes to modules and the suspension and withdrawal of modules.
+Proposals for new and restructured modules should be made on the Module Approval Form (MAF) and submitted to the relevant Faculty for consideration.
+Proposals should be scrutinised by an independent academic member of staff; the assessor should complete the section at the end of the MAF before the module is considered by the appropriate faculty committee.
+Following approval by the Faculty the final version of the MAF should be uploaded to SharePoint and the module details entered on the Module Database.
 Proposals for Distance Learning modules based on existing campus-based modules, and Welsh-Medium modules which are direct replicas of an approved module, or vice-versa, should be made on the MAF.

-2. All new and restructured modules should be approved by Institutes and information updated on the module and scheme database for the following academic session by the end of the spring term (for 2017/18 this deadline is 23 March 2018) or no later than 31 March where the spring term ends after this date.
+2. All new and restructured modules should be approved by Faculties and information updated on the module and scheme database for the following academic session by the end of the spring term (for 2018/19 this deadline is 5 April 2019) or no later than 31 March where the spring term ends after this date.

 3. The Minor Change Form (MCF) should only be used to request minor changes to modules, for example a change of title, small changes in content, changes in assessment weighting where this does not affect learning outcomes, and changes to semester.
 The MAF must be completed if there are significant changes to module content, learning outcomes or assessment.